charlesponti/devnotes/notes/CSS/oocss.md

   <img class="image" />
 ```

-This principle means using classes to name objects as opposed to relying on HTML
+**Use classes instead of relying on HTML semantics**

-semantics.
-The "skin" represents the repetitive visual styles that will be used
+The **skin** represents the repetitive visual styles that will be used
-on those objects and the "structure" is the HTML element that the skin is used
+on those objects and the **structure** is the HTML element that the skin is used
 on.

 ### Separate Container & Content